salehjg/salehjg/README.md

 ### Hi there 👋
 Welcome :)

-Here, you will find most of my open-source projects.
+Here you will find most of my open-source projects.
 Although, I also have an account on GitLab.

-Working in these fields are exciting for me:
+Working in these fields are exciting to me:
 - GPGPU
 - FPGA-based acceleration
 - Deep learning